-The Apache Tomcat Connector - AJP Protocol Reference
+The Apache Tomcat Connectors - AJP Protocol Reference

 The original document was written by

 on December 2000.
 The present document is generated out of an xml file

 to allow a more easy integration in the Tomcat documentation.

 This describes the Apache JServ Protocol version 1.3 (hereafter